martincf/lightbox/_posts/2019-01-14-event-dan-king-exhibition.md

 Twentieth Century Modern: Places of Worship highlights the broad diversity and common themes across the architecture  commissioned by various denominations throughout the latter part of last century.
 The collection provides a photographic record of some of these buildings before they are altered or lost forever.

 The exhibition will display 18 of the church photographs.
 A booklet of all 40 images will also be available to purchase for £10.

+{% include gumroad-embed.html id="" %}